How Do I Connect My Portable Power Station to My House?

 Understanding Breaker Interlocks

 Breaker interlocks allow you to isolate your main breaker when using your power station—provided they’re installed professionally and meet safety standards.
+For high-demand homes, a 3000w power station is often the minimum requirement to run multiple essential circuits through an interlock setup.

 Why Portable Power Shouldn't Backfeed into Wall Outlets

 You should never plug a generator directly into your wall socket.
 That’s where the real danger starts.
+If you only need to power a few small electronics, using a dedicated power charging station is a much safer way to manage your devices during an outage.

 Temporary and Safe Off-Grid Alternatives

 If you’re off-grid temporarily, you can run extension leads from the power station to individual appliances.
 Just keep it outside and dry.
+This is a common practice for those using power for camping, where portability and simple plug-and-play connections are key.

 Legal Ways to Connect a Generator to Your House in Australia